gvwilson/sdxpy/src/db/index.md

 we will be asking records to do two things
 (the other being to generate a key).
-Rather than passing a second function to the database's constructor we will [%i "refactor" %] the database to take the record class as a [%i "parameter" %]:
+Rather than passing a second function to the database's constructor we will [%i "refactor" %] the database to work with any record class:

 [% inc file="interface.py" %]